ohnomydjango/candidate-test-68536a6c/README.md

 ### 👋 Introduction

-This repo is a point-in-time clone of one of our open-source projects that is an active dependency of our platform build.
+This repo is a point-in-time clone of one of our open-source projects that is an active dependency of our platform.
 Your task will be to setup the project and extend it with a feature in a specific way.

 This particular Django library allows us to handle guest visitors (and all the authorisation overhead that comes with that) in a straight-